-You will submit a Reflection after most major assignments.
-In the Reflection, you will discuss your process and submit supporting documentation to help us both to examine your process.
+You will be asked to submit a Reflection after most major assignments.
+In the Reflection, you will discuss your process and submit supporting documentation to help us both to examine and dialogue about your process.

 What is the Final Examination or Evaluation?